Mamen484/webapp/README.md

 ##CI Build

 When we build the code on a CI environment, we may need to pass environment variables to the build script.
-Run `npm run compile-env`, passing environment variables before.
+Run `npm run compile-env path/to/environment.ts`, passing environment variables before.
 It will create environment.prod.ts with all needed environment variables and run the production build.
-You can consult to src/environments/environment.ts to know what variables can be used.
-After that you need to run `ng build -prod`.

-You SHOULD NOT run `ng build` on a CI environment anymore, as well as on any other production build, because appropriate environment.prod.ts file will not be created in that case.

-Example:
+Please, see build-multiple-locales.sh to see all options of the build.

 `DEFAULT_AUTHORIZATION=some_url SHOPIFY_APP_URL=some_another_url npm run compile-env`
-`ng build -prod`
+`ng build webapp -prod`

 It will set DEFAULT_AUTHORIZATION and SHOPIFY_APP_URL as you specified in the command, all the other variables will be taken from environment.ts file.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test {project = webapp | sf-admin | sfl-shared}` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests